 Ecommerce has dramatically increased in recent years.
 You have to keep up with current trends to make sure you don't fall behind your competitors.

 Software is constantly evolving, and ecommerce functionality is improving as a result.
-On the business side, one of the biggest trends in automation.
-If you have a WordPress site, several popular WordPress plugins can automatically post to your social media and block spam.
+On the business side, one of the biggest trends is automation.
+If you have a WordPress site, several popular WordPress plugins can automatically post to your social media channels and block spam.
 These features make your life easier and enhance your online user experience.

 Trends have also emerged on the consumer side of ecommerce.
-Online shoppers now expect a more personalized shopping experience as well as a sustainable product and shipping options.
+Online shoppers now expect a more personalized shopping experience as well as sustainable product and shipping options.
 So as you build your ecommerce website, be sure to keep track of the trends that affect you and your customers.

 What can happen to your business if your ecommerce platform does not include essential features?

 If your ecommerce platform doesn't include essential features, you could be losing business.
 For instance, if your platform doesn't help with inventory management, a customer could place an order for an item you don't have in stock.
 That customer could become frustrated when they find out it's unavailable, and instead buy from your competitor.
 That means a lost sale, and possibly a lost customer.

 Common Buzzwords Used by Ecommerce Platforms and What They Mean

 As part of the ecommerce industry, you're already aware a lot of platforms use buzzwords.
 Although they can sometimes cause confusion, you can stay clearheaded if you're familiar with common buzzwords and know which buzzwords are actually synonyms.

 What are the most common buzzwords used by ecommerce platforms?

 The ecommerce industry loves buzzwords.
 However, they can be confusing if you're not familiar with them.
 Here are some of the most common buzzwords used by ecommerce platforms: